kaustavha/kaustavha.github.com/resume/3/README.md

     sudo npm install chokidar
     sudo cake dev

-Theres also a cake prod for ugly jade and compressed stylus outpus
+Theres also a cake prod which I recommend instead
+It doesn't use chokidar which isnt the most performant file watcher so you won't need to locally install it And it outputs compressed HTML and CSS